-1. Building the internal resources necessary to engage conflict constructively.

-- a.
-Investigate your own inner world, including your motivations for participating in peacebuilding work, the mindsets you bring to conflict, your loyalties and biases, your reactions to complexity and ambiguity, and important components of your identity. - b.
-Assess how your faith tradition and culture influence your motivations, mindsets, biases, and reactions. - 2.
-Practicing and modeling skills which build empathic relationships within groups, with the ultimate goal of nurturing communities that foster inclusivity and compassion. - a.
+- Building the internal resources necessary to engage conflict constructively. - a.
+Investigate your own inner world, including your motivations for participating in peacebuilding work, the mindsets you bring to conflict, your loyalties and biases, your reactions to complexity and ambiguity, and important components of your identity. - Demonstrating skills necessary to transform conflict. - a.
 Demonstrate the skill of active listening. - b.
 Demonstrate the skill of eliciting and sharing stories. - c.
-Demonstrate multi-partiality by holding safe-enough space for diverse perspectives. - 3.
-Applying conflict transformation tools and processes. - a.
-Apply conflict analysis tools, such as Tree Organizer, Nested Theory of Conflict, and Stakeholder Analysis, to case studies and real-world problems. - 4.
-Practicing peacebuilding processes.
-Developing the capacity to choose among them, or to adapt them as needed to situations of conflict and injustice. - a.
-Lead a multi-stage mediation role-playing exercise. - 6.
-Practicing interreligious community-building. - b.
-Receive and honor what it means to be Christian, Jewish, or Muslim through the eyes and experience of your religious neighbor.
+Demonstrate multi-partiality by holding safe-enough space for diverse perspectives. - d.
+Apply conflict analysis tools, such as Tree Organizer, Nested Theory of Conflict, and Stakeholder Analysis, to case studies and real-world problems.